microsoft/nni/docs/KubeflowMode.md

     path: {your_nfs_server_export_path}
 ```

-Note: You should explicitly set `trainingServicePlatform: kubeflow` in nni config yaml file if you want to start experiment in kubeflow mode.
+Note: You should explicitly set `trainingServicePlatform: kubeflow` in nni config yml file if you want to start experiment in kubeflow mode.

 If you want to run Pytorch jobs, you could set your config files as follow:
 ```